siddharthgupta5/Rule_Engine_AST/README.md

 3. Evaluate rules against user data to check eligibility.
 4. Update rules by modifying existing expressions.
 5. Validation for valid attributes and handling of invalid rules.

+Rules are stored as ASTs, making evaluation and modification efficient.

 ## Data Storage